Fiserv/Commerce-Hub/docs/Guides-Info/Getting-Started/Getting-Started-CNP.md

 - Pay By Link
 - Use your Own UI
+- Use our Hosted Checkout
-- Integrate with our API
+- Use our Secure Tokenization